jsam/fuseline/docs/for-developers/broker-api.md

 ---

 The broker stores workflow definitions and tracks running instances.
-Workers communicate with it over HTTP (or another transport) using a few endpoints.
+Workers communicate with it over HTTP using a small set of endpoints.
 Each step handed to a worker is represented by a `StepAssignment` object containing the workflow identifiers, the payload needed to run the task and a timeout deadline.

-### Registering workflow repositories
+## Repository endpoints

+### Register repository

 ```
 POST /repository/register